GuidoBartoli/sherloq/README.md

 3) $ mkvirtualenv sq -p python3
 ```

-## Windows
+### Windows
 You can follow [this guide](https://timmyreilly.azurewebsites.net/python-pip-virtualenv-installation-on-windows/) (the *Flask* installation is optional).

-## Linux, MacOS, Windows
+### Conda
+1. Download and install [Anaconda](https://www.anaconda.com/products/individual) (one can also install miniconda, no GUI but is smaller)
+1. Install Xinerama library: `sudo apt-get install libxcb-xinerama0`
+1. Open a console to create a Python environment (on Windows one must start a Conda Console or `sth` from the Start menu):
+`conda create --copy -n sherloq python` [enter *Yes* when it prompts]
+1. After install ends, type in the same console `conda activate sherloq` to activate the env and leave the console open

+## Launch program
-1. Clone repository content into a local folder
+1. Clone the repository content into a local folder
 1. Change current directory to the `gui` folder inside `sherloq`
 1. Execute `pip install -r requirements.txt`
 1. Launch the program with `python sherloq.py`

-## Instructions for Conda
-1. Download and install [Anaconda](https://www.anaconda.com/products/individual) (one can also install miniconda, no GUI but is smaller)
-1. Open a console to create a Python environment (on Windows one must start a Conda Console or `sth` from the Start menu):
-`conda create --copy -n sherloq python` [enter *Yes* when it prompts]
-1. After install ends, type in the same console `conda activate sherloq` to activate the env.
-Don't close the console.
-1. Download and unpack the Sherloq repo from the GitHub page
-1. Go to `sherloq/gui` folder and run `pip install -r requirements.txt` (make sure that the conda env is still on)
-1. Instal library: `sudo apt-get install libxcb-xinerama0`
-1. Launch the application: `python sherloq.py`

 # Bibliography
 - Black Hat Briefings DC.
 (2008) "A Picture's Worth: Digital Image Analysis and Forensics" [White paper].
 Washington, DC.
 Retrieved from http://blackhat.com/presentations/bh-dc-08/Krawetz/Whitepaper/bh-dc-08-krawetz-WP.pdf